 Yet, the researchers also found that only 1 percent of men in the study met those goals.

 “It is not surprising that healthy lifestyle choices would lead to a reduction in heart attacks.
-What is surprising is how drastically the risk dropped due to these factors,” says Agneta Åkesson, lead author of the study.
+What is surprising is how drastically the risk dropped due to these factors,” says Agneta Åkesson, PhD, lead author of the study.

 “While mortality from heart disease has declined in recent decades, with much of the reduction attributed to medical therapies, prevention through a healthy lifestyle avoids potential side effects of medication.”

 The authors wrote that the reduction heart attack risk factors can be broken down to its parts as well.
 “This reduction in risk corresponded to 18 percent for the healthy diet, 11 percent for moderate alcohol consumption, 36 percent for no smoking, 3 percent for being physically active, and 12 percent for having a (smaller waist),” they said.